 Fotojet looks and feels like a mix of Canva and BeFunky, but seems to work much more smoothly than both (at least in my web browsers).
 Design elements are neatly organized into categories, and if the ones provided by Fotojet are not good enough for you, the search option is right there to help you find more.
 The options for editing clipart are reasonably detailed, and you can change the color and transparency of the design elements in your image.

 You can use Fotojet to create collages and edit photos, and it’s really practical that it lets you use fonts from your computer (alongside the default ones).
 Fotojet integrates well with Facebook, so you can log in with your existing account and import photos from it.
 Thanks to the seamless integration, creating images for this popular social networking platform could be a tad easier for you.
 Keeping these helpful features in mind, Fotojet appears to be a handy alternative for Canva.

 It takes little time and effort to learn how to use Pablo.
 Everything is right in front of you: from the option to upload your own photos to several photo filters.
 Probably the best thing about Pablo is the auto-resize option.
 It adjusts your image size for different social media platforms in just one click.
 Supported presets include Google+, Facebook, Twitter, and Pinterest.
 Pablo doesn’t have templates for header images yet.

 While Pablo is for users who prefer simplicity, RelayThat (formerly Relay) is a full-fledged solution for branded content marketing.
 So, just in case, Canva doesn’t seem to be a right prospect for your content marketing strategy, RelayThat could be worth giving a look.
 As such, it’s more focused on managing your visual materials than on editing them.
 With RelayThat, you collect and divide images into projects.
 Every project can contain multiple photos, fonts, colors, text snippets, and even SEO keywords.
 Those are your branding assets.
 This is somewhat similar to the “Your brand” option in Canva.

 If you modify one of the shared assets, RelayThat will update them automatically in all images and projects.
 For example, if you decide to change your brand color, you don’t have to do it manually everywhere.
 On the other hand, if you’re not particularly good at color matching, you can use RelayThat Themes.
-They are presets or “bundles” of design elements that you can rely on instead of tweaking every detail.
+They are presets or “bundles” of design elements that you can rely on instead of tweaking every detail

 You can mix and match assets to create template-based images for social media.
-Relay lets you pick the templates by platform, style, and shape.
+RelayThat lets you pick the templates by platform, style, and shape.
 When you select a social media platform, the Style options will adapt and show only templates that are available for the selected platform.
 You can schedule posts to Twitter and Facebook, and use the one-click resize option to adjust images for different platforms.
 RelayThat is packed with interesting options, one of which is the Plan Instagram tool.

-It helps you visualize and schedule Instagram posts, so that they form a pattern or a big image when they load on your Instagram profile.
+It helps you visualize and schedule Instagram posts so that they form a pattern or a big image when they load on your Instagram profile.
 With these appreciable features, RelayThat deserves to be rated a great Canva alternative for boosting content marketing.

 You can test out Polarr in any web browser, and it’s possible to save images without an account.
 Polarr doesn’t have any explicit options for social media images, but we decided to include it here for two reasons.
 First are the filters, which are so great that you might stop using Instagram’s filters altogether.
 The filters are editable, and you can even create custom ones.
 The second reason is the fact that Polarr can import images from a bunch of services, including Dropbox, Google Drive, Evernote, Flickr, Instagram, and Imgur.
 Integration with popular online services makes Polarr a perfect pit stop between uploading your images and sharing them on social media.

 Web-based tools are great for photo editing on the go, since you can use them in any browser, or even on your phone.
 You should aim for a tool that’s easy and preferably free to use.
 It should help you automate image sharing, and enable you to create attractive visuals, even if you’re not a professional designer.
 Finally, it should support your preferred social media platforms.
 Have you already found the perfect online photo editor?
 What do you use to create images for social media?
 If you have used any of the Canva alternatives from this list, let us know how it went in the comments section below.